msjaiswal/book-notes/WorkInProgress/Never Split the Difference.markdown

 Negotiation is emotional intelligence on steroids.

 Ahead: Mirroring, Silences, late night FM DJ voice, tactical empathy, labeling, summarizing and paraphrasing, bending reality, caliberated questions, ackerman system and Black Swan

+## 10. Find the Black Swan

+Black Swans are those *unknown unknonws* -- whose unearthing has game-changing effects on a negotiation dynamic.
+Black Swan theory tells us that things happen that were previously thought to be impossible -- or never thought of at all.

+Hypothesize that in every negotiation, each side is in possession of atleast three Black Swans.

+Finding and acting on black swans mandates a shift in mindset.
+It's not easy.
+What you dont know can kill you, or your deal.

+To uncover the unknowns, we must interrogate our world, must put out on a call, and intensely listen to the response.
+Ask a lot of questions.
+Read the non verbal clues and alway voice your observations with your counterpart.
+You have to fel for the truth behind the camouflag; you have to note the small pauses that suggesst discomfort and lies.

+Black Swans are not always highly proprietary or closely guarded information, they might be innocuous information.
+Your counterpart always has pieces of information whose value they do not understand.

+### THE THREE TYPE OF LEVERAGES

+Black Swans are leverage multipliers.
+Leverage = f(time, necessity, competition, ... )
+If they are talking to you, you have levarage.
+As a negotiator, you should always be aware of which side, at any given moment, feels they have the most to loose if negotiations collapse.
+3 kinds: Positive, Negative and Normative

+#### Positive Leverage
+#### Negative Leverage
+#### Normative Leverage

+#### Get Face Time
+Black Swans are incredibly hard to uncover if you are literally not at the table.
+"You got to get him to the dinner"
+Hunting for Black Swans is also effective during the unguarded moments.